-58% of men make the decision on when to have a new birth in the household alone, versus 11% for women.
-44% of women say they make this decision with their spouse, versus 15% for men.
-Among 14% of women, the spouse decides alone, versus 4% of men.
-9% of women and 10% of men make this decision with people other than household members.
-The rate of no response is around 20%.
+58 percent of men make the decision on when to have a new birth in the household alone, versus 11 percent for women.
+44 percent of women say they make this decision with their spouse, versus 15 percent for men.
+Among 14 percent of women, the of the family (10 percent).
+For this same decision, women also decide alone, but only at 70 percent.
+13 percent make this decision with their spouse and 6 percent with members of the family.
+For 11 percent of women, the spouse decides alone, versus 0 percent for men.